kikrishn/Blog/_posts/2021-05-05-initial-polynomial-proofs.md

 This is part of what's so nice about embeddings!
 They let us prove statements in some smaller setting by using techniques from a bigger setting[^8].
 We've been implicitly using this idea throughout the post, but I wanted to make it explicit at least once.
-After all, once we're aware of it, we can use it in other settings as well[^9].
+After all, once we're aware of it, we can intentionally use it in other settings as well[^9].

 ---